RedstormJones/SPDX_Eclipse_Plugin/README.md

 Contributors
 ------------

-The developers and their positions are as follows:
+The developers and their supplementary positions are as follows:

 - Tyler Filkins ([TCF-30](https://github.com/TCF-30))
  - Project Manager